aeternity/aepps-home-microsite/README.md

 ### /aepps/_index.md

-Contains the data for the list template of all aepps
+Contains the data for the list template of all æpps

-* appsToShowOrdered: An array with the keys of all aepps that should be displayed on this page.
-This implementation is useful because it provides custom selection of aepps (you can skip an app, for instance - The Identity Manager, which is displayed on the home page) and custom order.
+* appsToShowOrdered: An array with the keys of all æpps that should be displayed on this page.
+This implementation is useful because it provides custom selection of æpps (you can skip an app, for instance - The Identity Manager, which is displayed on the home page) and custom order.

 #### Example:
 ```